This Rustic Tomato Tart is the perfect solution to too many ripe garden fresh tomatoes.

 After everything is layered on top just fold the edges of the dough up.
 Don’t worry about being neat and tidy – this is a rustic art, remember!?

 The more rustic looking the better!
+Just pleate the dough together as you go around the edge.

 It bakes for about 30 minutes or until everything is nice and brown on top!